cenkbilgen/request_forwarder/README.md

 Service that just forwards incoming requests as-is, except for updating the http headers.
 So mobile apps can indirectly make calls to an key authenticated API service without bundling any secret keys.

+Where and how to forward is found in the incoming request headers:

+- `X-Request-URL`, where to forward, value should be a full URL
+- `X-Request-Method`, value should be GET, PUT or POST
+- `X-Request-Header-[header key to append when forwarding]`, key to append and keyID of the value

 ### Usage

 `./request_forwarder -p 9100 -s -h headers.json`